Women in government: United States

 Women secured officeholding rights in the United States in a piecemeal fashion.
 Some women were even able to achieve positions in offices like mayor, notary public, state librarian, and others before the passage of the Nineteenth Amendment, which gave women the right to vote.

 As of 2018, although the number of women in government in the US had grown, women still held less than 25% of government positions nationwide.
 In Congress, both in the Senate and the House of Representatives, women historically and currently are under represented.
 No political gender quotas exist, mandatory or voluntary.

-From 1917, when Representative Jeannette Rankin of Montana became the first woman to serve in Congress, to the 115th congress, a total of 329 women have served as U.S. Representatives, Delegates, or Senators.
+From 1917, when Representative Jeannette Rankin of Montana became the first woman to serve in Congress, to the 115th congress, a total of 329 women have served as U.S. representatives, delegates, or senators.
 Between 1917 and 2018, the United States has had 277 women serve in the House of Representatives.
 From 1922—when Rebecca Latimer Felton became the first woman to serve in the Senate—to the present, 58 women have served in the United States Senate.

 In the 115th Congress, 107 (78D, 29R) women hold seats in the United States Congress, comprising 20.0% of the 535 members; 23 women (23%) serve in the U.S. Senate, and 84 women (19.3%) serve in the U.S. House of Representatives.

-The United States is one of the shrinking number of industrialized democracies to not have yet had a woman as its leader.
-Although a country which promotes the rights of women and girls around the world, it is conspicuous for having had only male presidents.
+The United States is one of the shrinking number of industrialized democracies that has not yet had a woman as its leader.
+Although the United States claims to espouse the rights of women and girls around the world, it has only elected male presidents.

 Women have served as mayors in the United States since the late nineteenth century and as state governors since 1925.
 In 2008, the New Hampshire State Senate became the first state legislature upper house to possess an elected female majority.

 In 2019, the Nevada Legislature became the first state to have a state legislature composed of a female majority.